rjmah/bay-area-PD-data-viz/statement.md

 2013 CALEA Assessment Report
 	- white, black, hispanic, and other

-All other PD data from 2007 Bureau of Justice Statistics
+All other police department data comes from 2007 Bureau of Justice Statistics
 * * I have designated as “other”
 - American Indian or Alaskan
 - Native Hawaiian or Pacific Island